-Document: MSC Full Assessment Reporting Template V1.2 page 69 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 69 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03

 PI 1.1.3 Where the stock is depleted, there is evidence of stock rebuilding SG Issue Met?
 (Y/N) Justification/Rationale 60 a Where stocks are depleted rebuilding strategies which have a reasonable exp of success are in place.
 Not Applicable: stock is not depleted. ectation b A rebuilding timeframe is specified for the depleted stock that is the short years or 3 times its generation time.
-For cases where 3 generations is less years, the rebuilding timeframe is up to 5 years.
-Not Applicable: stock is not depleted. с Monitoring is in place to determine whether they are effective in rebuild stock within a specified timeframe.
+For cases where 3 generations is les years, the rebuilding timeframe is up to 5 years.
+Not Applicable: stock is not depleted. er of 30 s than 5 с Monitoring is in place to determine whether they are effective in rebuild stock within a specified timeframe.
 Not Applicable: stock is not depleted. ling the 80 a Where stocks are depleted rebuilding strategies are in place.
 Not Applicable: stock is not depleted. b A rebuilding timeframe is specified for the depleted stock that is the short years or 2 times its generation time .
-For cases where 2 generations is lest years, the rebuilding timeframe is up to 5 years.
-Not Applicable: stock is not depleted. c There is evidence that they are rebuilding stocks, or it is highly likely be simulation modelling or previous performance that they will be able to rebe stock within a specified timeframe.
-Not Applicable: stock is not depleted.
-100 a Where stocks are depleted, strategies are demonstrated to be rebuilding continuously and there is strong evidence that rebuilding will be complete the specified timeframe .
-Not Applicable: stock is not depleted. b The shortest practicable rebuilding timeframe is specified which does not one generation time for the depleted stock.
-Not Applicable: stock is not depleted. exceed Referenc es OVE RALL PH ERFORM IANCE INDICATOR SCORE: NA CON DITION NUMBE R (if relevant):
+For cases where 2 generations is les years, the rebuilding timeframe is up to 5 years.
+Not Applicable: stock is not depleted. er of 20 s than 5 с There is evidence that they are rebuilding stocks, or it is highly likely is simulation modelling or previous performance that they will be able to rebuild stock within a specified timeframe.
+Not Applicable: stock is not depleted. based on build the 100 a Where stocks are depleted, strategies are demonstrated to be rebuilding continuously and there is strong evidence that rebuilding will be complete the specified timeframe .
+Not Applicable: stock is not depleted. g stocks within b The shortest practicable rebuilding timeframe is specified which does not one generation time for the depleted stock.
+Not Applicable: stock is not depleted. exceed References OVE RALL PF ERFORM IANCE INDICATOR SCORE: NA CON CONDITION NUMBER (if relevant):

-Document: MSC Full Assessment Reporting Template V1.2 page 70 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 4 FCM15 v2 rev 03
+Document: MSC Full Assessment Reporting Template V1.2 page 70 Date of issue: 10 th January 2012 © Marine Stewardship Council, 2012 82032 German Saithe Version 5 FCM15 v2 rev 03